mend/renovate-ce-ee/docs/worker-queues.md

 This document covers the worker queue workflow and routing model.

 For general API documentation, see [API Documentation](./api.md).
-For the exact worker queue API contract, see [openapi-enterprise.yaml](./openapi-enterprise.yaml) or the [rendered API documentation](https://mend.github.io/renovate-ce-ee/api.html).
+For the exact worker queue API contract, see [the OpenAPI spec for Enterprise APIs](./openapi-enterprise.yaml) or the [rendered API documentation](https://mend.github.io/renovate-ce-ee/api.html).

 > [!IMPORTANT]
 > Worker queues are an Enterprise only feature.